tigellus/Markdown/5. Review on Pneumothorax Pulmonary Embolism (PE) & Pneumonia/2 Pulmonary Embolism (PE)/Pulmonary Embolism (PE).md

 * **Graduated compression stockings.** This involves the sequential movement of air in the sleeve up the leg, followed by relaxation of the sleeve.
 * **Anticoagulant therapy.** Anticoagulant therapy may be prescribed for patients whose hemostasis is adequate and who are undergoing major elective abdominal or thoracic surgery.

-# Complications
+# ~Question 8
-When caring for a patient who has had PE, the nurse must be alert for potential complications.

-* **Right ventricular failure.** A sudden increase in pulmonary resistance increases the work of the right ventricle leading to increased pressure and failure.
-* **Cardiogenic shock.** Roght ventricular failure can lead to shock and sudden death.
+All of the following are the possible complications in a patient with pulmonary embolism except:

+[WRONG] Right ventricular failure
+[WRONG] Atelectasis
+[RIGHT] Decreased pulmonary vascular resistance [WRONG] Cardiogenic shock

 # Assessment and Diagnostic Findings
 Death from PE commonly occurs within one (1) hour after the onset of symptoms; therefore, early recognition and diagnosis are priorities.